rwaming/next_karaoke_remote/README.md

   - [codingEverybody](https://codingeverybody.kr/)
   - [MDN](https://developer.mozilla.org/en-US/)
 - I think it is done as basic structure??

-#### #49 - Styling with Tailwind, @media and React Transition Group

-- Install 'prettier-plugin-tailwindcss'.
-- Wait for #61.

 #### ~~#66 - Fix case that title can be shown on 'number' in search list from 61~~